zacharyCormack/simple_machine/README.md

 The `equation` is just the equation for the force.
 The `exert` method uses the `equation` to calculate force, and then exerts the force on the objects.

+## Colours
+In the `Machine` class, there is a colour scheme property.
+All `void(*bind_vertices)(prism)` functions have their final input as an integer representing which colour in the palette is used.
+This way, changing the colour palette of a machine is *very easy*, and the same component types can be used in different machines with different palettes.

 ## Use
 If you just want to use this to animate a simple machine, only edit the `main.cpp` file.
 It's where all every `Component::Instance` is created.
 Just by changing the components, you can change the shape of the machine.
 You can also change the colour palette set in the main file.